What Is A Trade?¶

 Bob:

-The trade executes because both accounts still have positive exposures in every possible world.
+The trade executes because both accounts still have positive account values in every possible world.

 Example 2 — Trade That Fails Under Traditional Token Holdings¶